XRPLF/xrpl-dev-portal/content/concept-freeze.md

 Freeze Features
 ===============

-The Ripple Consensus Ledger gives accounts the ability to freeze non-XRP balances, which can be useful to comply with regulatory requirements, or while investigating suspicious activity.
+The Ripple Consensus Ledger gives addresses the ability to freeze non-XRP balances, which can be useful to meet regulatory requirements, or while investigating suspicious activity.
 There are three settings related to freezes:

 * [**Individual Freeze**](#individual-freeze) - Freeze one counterparty.
 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.